GSA/piv-guides/_userguides/01_digital_signing.md

 <br/>

-## Change a Signature Algorithm
+## Verify Digital Signature Settings

 {% include alert-info.html content="Please ask your Technical Support staff for help.
 Administrator privileges are required for these steps." %}

-By default, Microsoft Word uses the SHA-1 algorithm to encrypt digital signatures.
-The SHA-1 algorithm is no longer considered secure.
-Other algorithms, such as SHA-256, are preferred.
+By default, Microsoft Word uses the SHA-1 hash algorithm to generate digital signatures.
+The SHA-1 hash algorithm is no longer considered secure.
+Other hash algorithms, such as SHA-256, are preferred. [(See NIST's guidance on hash functions)](https://csrc.nist.gov/Projects/Hash-Functions/NIST-Policy-on-Hash-Functions)

-You can use either of the two options below to change the algorithm settings for Microsoft Office:
+You can use either option below to verify/change the hash algorithm settings for Microsoft Office:

 1. **Group Policy** settings:  [Digital Signature Settings in Office 2013](https://technet.microsoft.com/en-us/library/cc545900.aspx){:target="_blank"}.
 (For additional information, consult Microsoft's technical documents.)
 2. **Computer registry** settings.
 Change the Microsoft Office signature algorithm, as follows: